-This Code of Conduct Policy describes standards to guide us in our daily business activities as they relate to accounting, internal control and auditing matters.
-We believe that these standards are already being followed.
-Our goal is to commit them to writing and to insure that they are understood and followed by the community.
+This Code of Conduct Policy describes standards to guide us in our daily business activities as they relate to accounting, internal control, and auditing matters.
+We believe these standards are already being followed.
+Our goal is to commit them to writing, and to insure that they are understood and followed by the community.

-The Code of Conduct Policy applies to all employees of Loyola University Chicago University Academic (University) operations including officers, faculty and staff and individuals who perform services for the University as volunteers.
+The Code of Conduct Policy applies to all employees (faculty and staff) of Loyola University Chicago (University) operations including officers, faculty, staff, and individual who perform services for the University as volunteers.
 The Policies refer to all these persons collectively as “members of the University community” or “community members.”

-These policies do not alter or supersede additional policies in place that may be more restrictive or specialized (for example, Loyola University Medical Center, sponsored programs, financial aid and student loans).
+These policies do not alter or supersede additional policies in place that may be more restrictive or specialized (e.g., Loyola University Health System, sponsored programs, financial aid and student loans).